-The Northeast Regional Ocean Council and the Mid-Atlantic Regional Council on the Ocean (MARCO) recently collaborated to fund the development of maps of marine life to support ocean planning and management.
+The Northeast Regional Ocean Council and the Mid-Atlantic Regional Council on the Ocean (MARCO) collaborated to fund the development of maps of marine life to support ocean planning and management.
 Researchers at several institutions who work collaboratively as the Marine-life Data and Analysis Team (MDAT) assembled a collection of new maps that represents one of the largest known efforts globally to assemble and disseminate spatial data for multiple species and taxa of marine life.
-NOAA National Centers for Coastal Ocean Science developed the maps of marine bird abundance and distribution for the entire Atlantic coast.
+As part of this effort, NOAA National Centers for Coastal Ocean Science developed the maps of marine bird relative density and distribution for the entire Atlantic coast.
 The methods used to produce the bird maps are published in a Bureau of Ocean Energy Management Office of Environmental Studies Program report.
-The MarineCadastre.gov team has selected a subset of the bird layers to include in the National Viewer.

 Avian individual species products

-- Masked model predictions in area of low survey effort
+Hatched areas indicate model predictions in an area of no survey effort and should be interpreted cautiously.

 Avian Relative Abundance probabilty model results are the long-term average relative abundance of individuals per strip transect segment.
-Source data used to create the models are from January 1978 through April 2014.
+Source data used to create the models are from 1978 through 2016.
 Model resolution is 2km x 2km grid cells, and models were generated with an original extent of approximately the entire US east coast EEZ.
-Model results are masked (grayed out) beyond 100 km from a minimum-distance path connecting the raw sighting location data.
-It is important to recognize that the model predictions do not represent absolute occurrence or abundance, rather they are indices of occurrence or abundance.
+Model results in areas with hatched marking are predictions that occur in areas with no survey effort.
+It is important to recognize that the model predictions do not represent absolute abundance, rather they are indices of abundance.
 Avian relative abundance predictive maps may inform users in answering the question “relative to other areas, how many more of species X are there likely to be in this area?”
 Please refer to the full Technical Report for more details.

 For seasonal models, seasons are defined as: